Sys-Inventor-Lab/new-memory-systems/iSwap/README.md

-iSwap is a reuse pattern and learning-based memory page swap mechanism, which reduces the ineffective I/O swap operations and improves the QoS for applications with a high priority in modern OSes. iSwap works well on the latest off-the-shelf Intel/ARM(Phytium CPUs) platforms.
+iSwap is a reuse pattern and learning-based memory page swap mechanism, which reduces the ineffective I/O swap operations and improves the QoS for applications with a high priority in modern OSes. iSwap works well on the latest off-the-shelf platforms.

 ## iSwap components